The Rise of Language Models in Mining Software Repositories: A Survey: Data Sources and Artifacts

-\begin{response}{Answer to RQ$_2$: What data sources and artefacts are used in LM-based MSR studies?} Studies draw on 92 different data sources, spanning both repositories, with GitHub as the dominant source (24 uses), and curated datasets.
-Among the latter, a small subset is repeatedly reused across studies, predominantly centred on code reviews, issue reports, and source code.
-Regarding artefact types, the consumed data are distributed across 13 categories, with source code, issue reports, and code reviews being the most prevalent.
-MSR studies often produce datasets, 50 in the reviewed publications, 42 of which are publicly available.
-These mostly reflect the same artefact types used as inputs, indicating a tendency to produce derived or enriched resources rather than entirely new artefact types. \end{response}
+\begin{response}{Answer to RQ$_2$: What data sources and artifacts are used in LM-based MSR studies?} Studies draw on 173 different data sources, spanning both repositories, with GitHub as the dominant source (54 uses), and curated datasets.
+Among the latter, a small subset is repeatedly reused across studies, predominantly centered on developer-ChatGPT interactions, code reviews, and issue reports.
+Regarding artifact types, the mined data are distributed across 13 categories, with source code, issue reports, and discussion threads being the most prevalent.
+MSR studies often produce datasets, 102 in the reviewed publications, 87 of which are publicly available.
+These mostly reflect the same artifact types used as inputs, indicating a tendency to produce derived or enriched resources rather than entirely new artifact types. \end{response}